List of Speaker of the United States House of Representatives elections: December 1931

 An election for speaker took place on December 7, 1931, at the start of the 72nd Congress, following the 1930 elections in which Republicans won a one-seat majority.
 However, during the 13 months between Election Day and the start of the new Congress, 14 members-elect died, including the incumbent speaker, Nicholas Longworth, who died on April 9, 1931.
 After the Republicans lost four of the special elections called to fill the vacancies, when Congress convened, the Democrats held a three-seat majority in the House.
 John N. Garner received a majority of the votes cast and was elected speaker.

 March 1933

-An election for speaker took place March 9, 1933, at the start of the 73rd Congress, following the 1932 elections in which Democrats won a majority of the seats.
+An election for speaker took place on March 9, 1933, at the start of the 73rd Congress, following the 1932 elections in which Democrats won a majority of the seats.
 Henry T. Rainey received a majority of the votes cast and was elected speaker.

 January 1935

 An election for speaker took place on January 3, 1935, on the opening day of the 74th Congress, two months after the 1934 elections in which Democrats won a majority of the seats.
 Joseph Byrns received a majority of the votes cast and was elected speaker.